kennyw0625/BlockSource/README.md

 4. Light and Dark theme
 5. Toolbox for function
 6. Open new .blcks files and create new .blcks files
+7. Edit menu
+8. Tool bar that can go anywhere
-7. Super cool transparent top bar
+9. Super cool transparent top bar